Merzasphor/MWSE/docs/source/lua/type/tes3game/parentWindowHandle.rst

 parentWindowHandle
 ====================================================================================================

 `number`_.
+Read-only.
 The Windows HWND for the parent window.

 .. _`number`: ../../../lua/type/number.html